DarraghReid/just_jokes/TESTING.md

 6. If the user is an adult or is under 18, locate a joke that has been uploaded by the user and validate that the joke is displaying the "Delete joke" and "Edit joke" icons.
 7. If the user is under 18, validate that only jokes marked suitable for children are displaying.
 8. Validate that each joke is displaying the correct information.
-9. If the joke is over 50 characters, validate that the joke is displaying a truncated version of the joke discription.
+9. If the joke is over 50 characters, validate that the joke is displaying a truncated version of the joke description.
 10. Click the "Expand" button and validate that:
     * A modal is triggered displaying the joke's details in full
     * The modal is canceled by clicking the cancel button in the top right of the modal